 1. Measure Your Space

-Measure the height, width and depth of the refrigerator cutout space in your kitchen.
+Measure the width and depth of the range cutout space in your kitchen.

 Available with traditional coil heating elements or ceramic glass cooktops.